 What is your body type?

 Your ability to healthily cut out animal protein may hinge on your body type.
-If you don’t know your body type, take my quiz, read my book, or check out my Youtube channel for some answers.
+If you don’t know your body type, take my quiz, read my book, or check out my YouTube channel for some answers.

-If you are an adrenal type, you probably should not be a vegetarian.
+If you are the adrenal type, you probably should not be a vegetarian.
 If you are constantly tired and stressed, have stubborn belly fat, and lack muscle tone, you might be an adrenal body type.
 Adrenal types suffer significant muscle breakdown due to cortisol, and for this reason, they need to eat some amount of dense protein with all of their meals to replace and rebuild what they’re losing.
 I wholeheartedly recommend high quality animal proteins for this purpose.

-If you are a liver type, you may do very well on a vegetarian diet.
-In the case of the liver body type, too much dense, heavy animal protein can actually harm the liver, so cutting it out entirely isn’t the immediate problem that it would be for an adrenal type.
+If you are the liver type, you may do very well on a vegetarian diet.
+In the case of the liver body type, too much dense, heavy animal protein can actually harm the liver, so cutting it out entirely isn’t the immediate problem that it would be for the adrenal type.
 In addition, liver types have a higher need for vegetables than other body types.
-Cruciferous vegetables like broccoli and kale help to heal and clean the liver, so having more room for them in your diet is definitely not a bad thing.
+Cruciferous vegetables like broccoli and kale help heal and clean the liver, so having more room for them in your diet is definitely not a bad thing.

-These are the two primary body type related considerations related to following a vegetarian diet.
+These are the two primary body type-related considerations related to following a vegetarian diet.
 Thyroid and ovary types have their own protein considerations, but they aren’t as intimately tied with animal protein in particular.